 The dialogue explored means of advancing the PBC’s role as a forum for discussions on climate-related security risks.
 Key questions were: What are the risks of and opportunities for engaging climate-related security risks in the PBC?
 How can the PBC support operational responses across the UN system?

-The discussion was moderated by Dr Florian Krampe, Senior Researcher in SIPRI’s Climate Change and Risk Programme and was followed by a presentation by Jake Sherman, Senior Director for Programs for IPI.
+The discussion was moderated by Dr Florian Krampe, Senior Researcher in SIPRI’s Climate Change and Risk Programme and was followed by a presentation by Jake Sherman, Senior Director for Programs at IPI.
 Among the discussants were Katerina Limenopoulou, PBC Support Branch; Karim Soumana, Permanent Mission of Niger to the UN; and Christian Wohlert, Permanent Mission of Sweden to the UN.
-The event was attended by over 20 experts from the PBC member states in addition to representatives from the Peacebuilding Support Office (PBSO), the UN Climate Security Mechanism and the African Union.
+The event was attended by over 20 experts from the PBC member states, in addition to representatives from the Peacebuilding Support Office (PBSO), the UN Climate Security Mechanism and the African Union.